QuizandSurveyMaster/quiz_master_next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 3.5.2 =
+Upgrade for minor bug fixes

 = 3.5.1 =
 Upgrade to require users to be logged in, limit amount of total entries, and show mathematic formulas!